 The patient usually complains of a history of the sudden onset of pain and swelling.
 The exact cause of thrombosed external hemorrhoids is unknown.
 It is probably related more to straining with lifting, jogging, or bicycling than chronic constipation.
 This explains why this problem occurs more often than internal hemorrhoidal disease in a younger age group.

 External hemorrhoids can be diagnosed when a patient complains of a sudden onset of pain and swelling, usually with no bleeding.
 The physical examination will reveal a tensely swollen area covered with anoderm.
 The swelling will be visible by gently spreading the buttocks and inspecting the area near the anal canal.
 They have a bluish coloration, especially in patients with little skin pigmentation, and almost no redness.
 The swelling is abrupt, like placing a marble under a sheet and tucking in the edges.
-This differentiates the appearance of a thrombosed external hemorrhoid from ...
+This differentiates the appearance of a thrombosed external hemorrhoid from the appearance ...